nicholasdille/container-slides/120_kubernetes/00_intro/why.md

 ## Why have a container orchestrator

-Easy to manage on a single host
+Containers are easy on a single host

 Production environments require high availability